Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

 1. Go to the Crowd-sourcing_experiment folder, make "results", "data" and "work" folder, and then, run "bash setup.sh."
 2. Run "bash Experiment_test.sh" and see the results in the "results" folder to see if the code works.
 3. Run "bash Experiment_paper.sh" and see the results in the "results."
-Note that this code takes a long time to execute and is not parallelized.
+Note that this code takes a long time to execute.

 If you want to set parameters yourself, go to the Crowd-sourcing_experiment/bin folder and run "python3 experiment_Sigmoid.py YY ZZ."
 The first argument is \phi (active rate of workers), and the second is \psi (active rate of tasks).

+Next, we explain how to perform **Ride-sharing experiments.**

+1. Go to the Rideshre_experiment folder, make "results" folder, and then, run "bash setup.sh."
+2. Run "bash Experiment_test.sh" and see the results in the "results" folder to see if the code works.
+3. Run "bash Experiment_paper.sh" and see the results in the "results."
+Note that this code takes a long time to execute.

+If you want to set parameters yourself, go to the bin folder and run "python3 experiment_Sigmoid.py XX YY ZZ WW".
+The first argument is place and the second is the date of data to be used.
+The third and the fourth are the time interval and its unit, respectively.

 ## Licence
 You must follow the terms of the "SOFTWARE LICENSE AGREEMENT FOR EVALUATION."